nzyokifred/Buy-pizza/README.md

 # Author(s) information
  - Fred Nzyoki.
 # Prerequisities
- - You need to have git installed
+ - You need to have git installed.
  - You can install it with the following command in your terminal `$ sudo apt install git-all`
 # Setup instructions